 Undergraduate & Graduate Applicants should send all official transcripts to:

 Office of Undergraduate Admissions, Murphy Building

 Carrollton, GA 30118-4160

 - Submit a Certificate of Immunization, if required.
 If you will not ever be traveling to a UWG campus or site, you may apply for an Immunization Exemption.
 Contact the Immunization Clerk with your request.

 Students completing the B.S. degree with a major in Anthropology should be able:

 - to demonstrate a broad base of anthropological knowledge;

-- to compare the diversity of cultural practices through time and space;
+- to analyze cultural and human biological diversity through time and space;

 - to analyze anthropological topics through oral and written communication; and